daltonplan/daltonplan/README.md

 It is **recommended** to point the web server to the `public` directory so that no one from external has access to the project data and configuration - you can do this in the preferences of the web server or in the dashboard of your web hoster

-If a problem occurs, you can view the log files in the `log` folder - When you set up the project, you will get a message in `log/error.log` that the database was not found, this is intentional and can be ignored
+If a problem occurs, you can check the log files in the `log` folder - The first time you set up the project, you will get a message in `log/error.log` that the *database was not found* - this is intentional and can be ignored

 <br />